The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 New information includes but is not limited to any relevant recent literature, interim findings, preliminary results of the study or of any other study (e.g. using the same drug).

-Protocol Deviation: The term protocol deviation is not well defined by regulations or guidelines, but deviations are identified as any unplanned or unforeseen change to a Research Ethics Board (REB) approved protocol or protocol procedures.
+Protocol Deviation: Protocol deviations are identified as any unplanned or unforeseen change to a Research Ethics Board (REB) approved protocol or protocol procedures.
 Deviations are different from amendments in that they general apply to a single occurrence or participant and are not intended at the time to modify the entire protocol.
+If a protocol deviation is expected to occur beyond a single occurrence then it is recommended to submit an amendment to update the protocol/procedures.

 Unanticipated Issues: Unanticipated issues are issues that occur during the conduct of research that may increase the level of risk to participants or have other ethical implications that may affect participant's welfare and were not anticipated by the researcher in the research proposal submitted for research ethics review.